Humorist Lightens Depression's Darkness By Talking (And Laughing) About It

 For much of his life, humorist John Moe has dealt with clinical depression that's triggered by stress.
 Now, faced with the COVID-19 crisis, he says, "my depression wants to flare up."

-On his podcast, The Hilarious World of Depression, Moe interviews people, mostly comics, who have depression.
+On his podcast, The Hilarious World of Depression, Moe interviews people who have depression — mostly comics.
 His new book, also called The Hilarious World of Depression, details his own experiences, his brother's suicide and his family's history of mental illness.

 "A big thing I've been hearing [during the pandemic] is a fair number of depressed people doing miraculously OK through this, because we've been preparing for this for a long time," he says.
 "This is the world that a lot of 'saddies' (as I call them in the book) have been living for a while."